sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - Graphics ✅❌  (Like a beta, OCLP isn't made for fix it for now, **-igfxvesa** argument is **NEEDED**).

-- USB Devices ✅❌  (Detect all USB devices, and almost all works, less Massive Storage devices like External HDDs or pendrives)

-- VoodooPS2Controller ✅❌  (For now, only works internal keyboard and external mices).
+- VoodooPS2Controller ✅❌  (Same bugs than Ventura).

 Not works: